marcelom/marcelom.github.io/_posts/2013-05-22-welcometothenewsite.md

+---
+layout: post
-Title: Welcome To My New Site
+title: Welcome To My New Site
-Tags: Python, Pelican
+tags: Pelican Python
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: Welcome to my new site !
+excerpt: Welcome to my new site !
+---
 Welcome to the new Marcelo@Stanford site !!!

 I have finally migrated from my old and outdated Wiki site.